Julia Newton

 She has worked on a wide range of research programmes.
 Her published research has been chiefly on the autonomic nervous system and its relation to disease especially in primary biliary cirrhosis.
-Newton's current interests are focused on how fatigue develops, and she proposes "postural orthostatic tachycardia syndrome" as significant in a subset of patients with M.E./C.F.S. chronic fatigue syndrome.
+Newton's current interests are focused on how fatigue develops, and she proposes "postural orthostatic tachycardia syndrome" as significant in a subset of patients with ME/CFS.
 She has also worked to establish a link between autonomic dysfunction and muscle fatigue linking POTS with abnormal muscle PH and proton efflux.

 Biography

 She received her MB, BS with Honours in 1990, and a Diploma of Medical Science: 1995.
 Her PhD was awarded in 1998.
 She obtained certification in CCST Geriatric Medicine and General Internal Medicine: 2000, and became a Fellow of the Royal College of Physicians FRCP(UK) in 2003.